saleor/saleor.io-learn/cli/getting-started.md

 command, which will redirect you to a webpage with authentication.
 There, you need to pass in your login credentials.
 After a successful login, you can come back to the CLI.

+Alternatively you can login without the need of a browser.
+Use `--headless` flag which prompts for a token created with [Saleor Cloud webpage](https://cloud.saleor.io/tokens).
+Useful for CI, VPS, Docker environments or environments with connectivity issues.

+`saleor login --headless`

 In order to create a new account you need to use:

 `saleor register`